1973 Virginia Tech Gobblers football team

 The 1973 Virginia Tech Gobblers football team was an American football team that represented Virginia Tech as an independent during the 1973 NCAA Division I football season.
 In their third year under head coach Charlie Coffey, the Gobblers compiled an overall record of 2–9.

 Schedule

-Players
+Roster

 The following players were members of the 1973 football team according to the roster published in the 1974 edition of The Bugle, the Virginia Tech yearbook.